multiplicit-com/Office2KDP/README.md

 - 📄 **Export KDP-formatted Word manuscript templates** with perfect margins, headers, and gutter settings
 - 📊 **Interactive trim size and margin calculator** powered by named ranges and dropdowns
-- 📎 **Smart Word macro** that builds a new document with all the correct layout settings
 -  📐 **Cover dimension calculator** based on trim size, spine width, bleed, DPI, and binding
-- 📋 **System compatibility checker** for Word, PowerPoint, and Publisher availability
+- 📎 **Smart VBA macros** that build a new documents with all the correct layout settings
-- 🔒 **CC BY-NC 4.0 license** – free for personal and commercial book use, but the tool itself can't be sold or commercialised
+- 🔒 **CC BY-NC 4.0 license** – can be used to create personal and commercial manuscripts, but this tool itself (or its dreivatives) cannot be sold or commercialised

 ---